Thinking about visiting Ireland in February and worried that the weather will be terrible and you won’t get to see any of the sights? Chillllll!

 Things to do in Ireland in February

-2. Have back-up plans ready to rock
+2. Have back-up plans ready just in case

 It’s worth having a handful of indoor attractions ready-to-go, so you’ve somewhere interesting to drop into if it does start raining, as often happens during winter in Ireland.

-3. Spend dry, chilly days exploring on foot
+3. Spend dry days exploring on foot

 Hikes and walks are some of the more popular things to do in Ireland in February, as the days are now considerably longer than January, which allows for early and lateish hikes/walks.